KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

 ### Data Loader Implementation

-The foundation of our preprocessing pipeline is built upon a hierarchical inheritance-based architecture, encapsulated within the `DataLoader` base class.
+The foundation of the preprocessing pipeline is built upon a hierarchical inheritance-based architecture, encapsulated within the DataLoader base class.
 This architectural decision emerged from the need to efficiently handle large-scale multimodal data while maintaining memory efficiency and providing a consistent interface across different modalities.
 The system's hierarchical approach to data management effectively abstracts the complexities of file system operations while providing a robust framework for data validation and preprocessing.

 Central to this implementation is the path mapping system, which employs a sophisticated directory traversal algorithm to establish comprehensive mappings between participant identifiers and their corresponding data files.
 This mapping mechanism plays a crucial role in maintaining data integrity and ensuring proper alignment between different modalities.
 The implementation utilizes a DataFrame-based approach for storing these mappings, leveraging pandas' efficient memory management and query capabilities to optimize data access and manipulation.